AguaClara/UASB/summer2018report.md

 * The tank must be tall enough to completely contain the tipping bucket, and prevent any "splashing" of wastewater out of the tank
 * The tank must be just wide enough to contain the bucket and the two brackets.
 The wider the tank, the more material required for the pivot bars, and the less structural strength of the bucket (due to more torque on each bar).
 * The dimensions of the tank must be such that they create the required amount of hydraulic head from one dump of the tipping bucket.
-This can be constrained by adding or removing material from the bottom of the tank to increase water height added per volume of a dump
+This can be constrained by adding or removing material from the bottom of the tank to increase water height added per volume of a dump.
 * The tank must evenly split flow between the two pipes.
 The geometry of the pipes can be changed based on where the water is dumped, but most importantly there should always be a small volume of water in the tank at all times.
 * There should always be a small section of the tank where the descending sewage velocity is below 0.2 m/s to allow air bubbles to escape.
 * The tank should be easy to source, that is it can be purchased at the correct dimensions, or fabricated simply